whohensee/SeeChange/docs/overview.md

 The upstreams are other `Provenance` objects defined for the data products that are an input to the current processing step.
-The flowchart of the different process steps is defined in `pipeline.datastore.UPSTREAM_NAMES`.
+The flowchart of the different process steps is defined in `pipeline.datastore.UPSTREAM_STEPS`.
 E.g., the upstreams for the `photo_cal` object are `['extraction', 'astro_cal']`.

 When a `Provenance` object has all the required inputs, it will produce a hash identifier